Hood Homes BlogHood Homes Blog

 APPRAISAL ≠ PRICE

 The appraisal is for lender purposes only.
 Your house will probably be appraised by a buyer who is getting financing.
-The appraisal is an important part of the buying process, but it is NOT the final determinant of your home’s fair market value, and final price.
+Hopefully, your home will appraise for more than the price (or it could kill the deal).
+The appraisal is an important part of the buying process, but it is not the determinant of your home’s final price.

 LISTING PRICE ≠ PRICE